HYPOTHALAMIC, PITUITARY, AND OTHER SELLAR MASSES

 TREATMENT Cushing’s Disease

-Selective transsphenoidal resection is the treatment of choice for Cushing’s disease (Fig. 380-9).
+Selective transsphenoidal resection is the treatment of choice for Cushing’s disease (Fig. 373-6).
 The remission rate for this procedure is ~80% for microadenomas but <50% for macroadenomas.
 However, surgery is rarely successful when the adenoma is not visible on MRI.
 After successful tumor resection, most patients experience a postoperative period of symptomatic ACTH deficiency that may last up to 12 months.
-This usually requires low-dose cortisol replacement, as patients experience steroid withdrawal symptoms and have a suppressed hypothalamic-pituitary-adrenal axis.
+This usually requires low-dose cortisol replacement, as patients experience both steroid withdrawal symptoms and have a suppressed hypothalamic-pituitary-adrenal axis.
 Biochemical recurrence occurs in ~5% of patients in whom surgery was initially successful.
-As persistent hypercortisolemia may cause blood clotting defects, prophylactic postoperative thromboembolic management has been advocated for vulnerable patients.

-Pasireotide LAR 10–40 mg intramuscularly, an SRL with high affinity for SST5 > SST2 receptor subtypes, may control hypercortisolemia in a subset of patients with ACTH-secreting pituitary tumors when surgery is not an option or has not been successful.
-The drug lowers plasma ACTH levels and normalizes 24-h UFC levels in ~20% of patients, and up to 40% of patients may experience pituitary tumor shrinkage.
-Side effects are similar to those encountered for other SRLs and include transient abdominal discomfort, diarrhea, nausea, and gallstones (20% of patients).
-Notably, hyperglycemia and new-onset diabetes develop in up to 70% of patients, likely due to suppressed pancreatic secretion of insulin and incretins.
+Pasireotide (600 or 900 μg/d subcutaneously), a somatostatin analogue with high affinity for SST5 > SST2 receptors, may control hypercortisolemia in a subset of patients with ACTH-secreting pituitary tumors when surgery is not an option or has not been successful.
+In clinical trials, the drug lowered plasma ACTH levels and normalized 24-h UFC levels in ~20% of patients, and resulted in up to 40% mean pituitary tumor shrinkage.
+Side effects include development of hyperglycemia and diabetes in up to 70% of patients, likely due to suppressed pancreatic secretion of insulin and incretins.
 Because patients with hypercortisolism are insulin-resistant, hyperglycemia should be rigorously managed.
+Other side effects are similar to those encountered for other somatostatin analogues and include transient abdominal discomfort, diarrhea, nausea, and gallstones (20% of patients).
 The drug requires consistent long-term administration.

 Ketoconazole, an imidazole derivative antimycotic agent, inhibits several P450 enzymes and effectively lowers cortisol in most patients with Cushing’s disease when administered twice daily (600–1200 mg/d).
 Elevated hepatic transaminases, gynecomastia, impotence, gastrointestinal upset, and edema are common side effects.